Mcpeking18/Quiz-game-gamble/README.md

 # Quiz Game Gamble 🎯

 A fun Python CLI quiz game where your winnings (or losses) depend on your answers!
-Start with ₹10,000, double your money for each correct answer, but lose ₹10,000 for each wrong one.
+Start with X amount, double your money for each correct answer, but lose twice of X for each wrong one.
 If you go negative, you owe the game! 😈

 ---